Wonder why your garbage disposal just hums? Here are the most common problems and how to solve them.

 Turn off the disposal and unplug it, if possible.
-If you can’t locate the plug, you need to shut off the circuit breaker.
+If you cannot locate the plug, you need to shut off the circuit breaker.
 Once there is no power to the unit, you can slowly put your hand into the drain.
 Grab what’s blocking the motor and remove it.

 Sometimes, however, the blockage is too deep or too small to remove without help.
 When this happens, you should hire a plumber to unjam the disposal for you.
 After you remove the object, the disposal should work like new.
+No more humming.

 Let the motor take a breather.
-Turn it off and walk away for a few minutes.
+Please turn it off and walk away for a few minutes.
 When you return, it should start working again.
 If it doesn’t, you’ll need to push the red reset button located on the underside of the disposal cylinder.
 Look under the sink to find it.

 Every home has a circuit breaker panel to help prevent electrical fires.
 Each breaker can only handle a specific power load at a time.
-If you try using the garbage disposal while running other appliances in the kitchen, for example, you may overload the breaker.
+If you try using the garbage disposal while running other appliances in the kitchen, you may overload the breaker.
 When this happens, the disposal and all other devices assigned to that breaker will shut off.

+Even with a tripped breaker, you may hear a slighting humming coming from your disposal.
+If the switch didn’t full trip, some electricity might still make it to the unit.
+However, this negligible amount won’t be enough to operate the motor.
 In most cases, it’s easy to fix a tripped breaker.
 Find the switch inside the breaker panel that controls the kitchen appliances.
 If it’s in the “NEUTRAL” or “OFF” position, you know the breaker is the culprit.
 Always move the switch to “OFF” before flipping it back to the “ON” position.

 You can prevent a tripped breaker by limiting how much stress you put on the system.
 However, if the kitchen breaker continues to trip, you may need an electrician to rewire or update the circuit panel.

-Your Disposal Is on Its Last Leg
+Is Your Humming Garbage Disposal On Its Last Leg?

 A plumber can help you select the best garbage disposal for your family.
 You may not know this, but disposals come in a variety of sizes.
 If you live alone, a small 1/3-1/2 horsepower model may be the right size.
 However, a family of four should consider upgrading to a model that has a 3/4-1 horsepower motor.